speight-wq/spv-envelope-tools/README.md

 ---

+## Limitations

+- Single UTXO per transaction (no coin selection)
+- P2PKH addresses only (no P2SH/multisig)
+- Mainnet only

+---

 ## Security Best Practices

 1. Verify the integrity hash before entering private keys
 2. Disconnect from internet before signing
+3. Use QR code output to avoid clipboard
-3. Close browser tab after use
+4. Close browser tab after use
-4. Test with small amounts first
+5. Test with small amounts first

+---

+## Audit Status

+This code has not been independently audited.
+Review the source before use with significant funds.

 ---